 Choose the right motorcycle travel clothing.
 During bike rides, you want to keep your skin protected against harsh weather and injury in case of an accident.
 Durable and comfortable clothing that's easy to layer is the best option for any outdoor trip.

 For chilly mornings and evenings, warm up with the men's fleece-lined Burr™ Jacket.
 Its design ensures comfort without restriction, especially when riding, while the tough fabric protects you from harsh weather.
 The perfect casual, comfortable, yet adequately warm flannel to keep you going is the Joyrydr™.
 It's a versatile addition to your biking gear, and it's made for easy layering.

 Finish off with a pair of fitting, durable, yet comfortable pants for the motorcycle ride with your pet.
 Rydr™ is the perfect solution for any bike rider seeking high-performance wear that doesn't restrict movement.

 By wearing comfortable, technical, and versatile clothing, you can reduce your luggage load and have more room for your pet.

 Tips for Easing Your Pet into Motorcycle Travel

 Not all pets are used to riding on motorcycles.
 Some love it, and some are just not into it.
-Step-by-step testing is the best way to know if motorcycle riding is right for your dog.
+When it comes to how to ride a motorcycle with a dog, step-by-step testing is the best way to know if it’s the right fit for your furry companion.
 Easing your pet into motorcycle riding is the first step to enjoying longer trips together.

-Try taking short rides around the neighborhood to find out if your dog seems anxious or petrified.
+Try taking short rides around the neighborhood to determine if your dog seems anxious or petrified.
 After all, you want your dog to enjoy the motorcycle ride as much as possible.

 Choose the Most Suitable Seating